ibexa/documentation-developer/docs/guide/url_management.md

 ### URL alias pattern configuration

 You can configure how [[= product_name =]] generates URL aliases.
-The configuration is stored in the `config/packages/ibexa.yaml` file, under the `ezplatform.url_alias.slug_converter` key, for example:
+The configuration is stored in the `config/packages/ibexa.yaml` file, under the `ibexa.url_alias.slug_converter` key, for example:

 ``` yaml
 ibexa: